Azure/azure-quickstart-templates/jboss-eap-standalone-rhel7/README.md

 ## After you Deploy to Azure

-Once you create the VM, open a web broser and got to http://<PUBLIC_HOSTNAME>:8080/dukes/ and you should see the applicaiton running
+Once you create the VM, open a web broser and got to http://<PUBLIC_HOSTNAME>:8080/dukes/ and you should see the application running
 If you want to access the administration console go to http://<PUBLIC_HOSTNAME>:8080 and click on the link Administration Console

 ## Notes